sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 This is a needed functionality for many families.
 If you like this project, please share it widely among your frieds and communities.

 Below are set up and running instructions.
-Run the following commands in a linux terminal:
+Run the following commands in a linux terminal (Notes are added as guidelines):

 Step 1: Install relevant libraries
 -------------------------------------------------